priyalweb/mern-exercise-tracker-1/SK_Notes.md

 Troubleshooting:
-	Add "engines" in pakcage.json and add the node version to ensure Heroku runs the correct version Heroku runs whatever is in the Procfile first, else it runs the "scripts: start" in package.json Ensure "react" is under the 'dependencies' and not 'devDependencies' If building for development purposes, run: 'heroku config:set NPM_CONFIG_PRODUCT=true YARN_PRODUCTION=true' to ensure installing only packages under dependencies and not the devDependencies
+	Run 'heroku logs --tail --app sk-mern-exercise-tracker' to troubleshoot issues and see server activity Run 'heroku run bash' to access entire Heroku folder structure Add "engines" in package.json and add the node version to ensure Heroku runs the correct version Heroku runs whatever is in the Procfile first, else it runs the "scripts: start" in package.json Ensure "react" is under the 'dependencies' and not 'devDependencies' If building for development purposes, run: 'heroku config:set NPM_CONFIG_PRODUCT=true YARN_PRODUCTION=true' to ensure installing only packages under dependencies and not the devDependencies
-	Run 'heroku logs --tail' to troubleshoot issues
-	Run 'heroku run bash' to access entire Heroku folder structure Building and deploying to Heroku might remove some node_modules required to run locally add a package.json file to the root folder so Heroku can detect which language to use
+	Building and deploying to Heroku might remove some node_modules required to run locally